The Huaka‘i Hawai‘i In-Person Summer Short Course will take place on the island of Oahu July 18- August 1, 2026

 Day 2: Building Community: A Hawaiian Sense of Place

-Day 5: Exploring ‘Āina (That Which Feeds Us)
+Day 4: Exploring Contemporary & Traditional Malama ‘Āina (Caring for that Which Feeds Us)

 Ma‘o Organic Farms